AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 ## Methods

+### Assayed Regions

+Regions of the genome with a high potential for error are first defined by merging the set telomeric, centromeric and heterochromatic regions with regions around immunoglobulins and segmentmental duplications.
+The input files for this step are described in `scripts/prepare_blacklist_files.sh` and include:

+* `ref/centromeres.bed`
+* `ref/heterochromatin.bed`
+* `ref/immunoglobulin_regions.bed`
+* `ref/segmental_dups.bed`
+* `ref/telomeres.bed`

+The final set of merged excluded regions are placed in the file `ref/cnv_excluded_regions.bed`

+In addition, a file of the genomic regions that we deem "callable" is created at `ref/cnv_callable.bed` as the complement of the excluded regions, after removing exclusions smaller than 200kb.

+### Consensus CNV creation

-This pipeline revolves around the use of Snakemake to run analysis for each patient sample.
+The per-sample pipeline revolves around the use of Snakemake to run analysis for each patient sample.
 The overview of the steps are as followed:

 1) Parse through the 3 input files and put CNVs of the **same caller and sample** in the same files.
 2) Remove any sample/caller combination files with **more than 2500** CNVs called.